MustafaJafar/python-courses-work/coursework/43_marks_detection_and_tracking/README.md

-this project is inspired by : https://github.com/oscarwestberg/Face-Tracking-Maya
+This project is inspired by : https://github.com/oscarwestberg/Face-Tracking-Maya

 But I think that my code is easier to understand, maybe beacuse it is written in PYTHON !